jansedivy/jai.vim/README.md

 This project add syntax highlight for programming language Jai.

-Jai is still early in development, so it's possible that this plugin doesn't have all the Jai syntax.
+Jai is still early in development, so it's possible that this plugin doesn't have every syntax highlighting.

 So far it's included: